nandosola/go-lambda-poc/README.md

 **NB** I don't recommend testing the `main.go` files for non CLI apps.
 It's just a collection of simple calls with no associated logic.

 #### Benchmarks
 For completeness sake, I've added a simple benchmark for the most algorithmic path of the app: getting remaining days until next birthday.
-To run it kust `cd service; go test -bench=.`
+To run it, just `cd service; go test -bench=.`

 #### HTTP Integration testing
 For each function, there's a SAM `template.yaml` file describing a simple lambda and a gateway to access it via HTTP.
 There's also a `docker-compose.yaml` file that starts up an `amazon/dynamodb-local` container.
-It can be accessed externally via `http://localhost:8000` or as `http://dynamo:8000` inside `lambda-local` Docker network from `template.yml`.
+It can be accessed externally via `http://localhost:8000` or as `http://dynamo:8000` inside `lambda-local` Docker network, also used by `sam local` command.

+Sample test:

 ##### Session A
 ```